What to do if…

 What to do now

-- Ask for the change confirmed in writing.
-If you were only told verbally, message your manager/HR: “Please confirm the new pattern, start date, whether it’s temporary, and how rotas will be issued/changed.”
-If it changes what’s in your written statement of employment particulars, ask for the updated written particulars — employers must confirm changes in writing within one month of the change.
+Ask for the change in writing.
+If you were told verbally, send a short message to your manager or HR: “Please confirm the new shift pattern, start date, whether it is temporary, how long it is expected to last, and how rotas will be issued or changed.”
+If the change affects details in your written statement of employment particulars, ask for the updated written particulars; employers must tell employees or workers about changes to the written statement within one month of making the change.

-- If you feel you must cover shifts temporarily, protect the paper trail.
-If you decide to work some of the new shifts to avoid immediate disciplinary risk, write to your manager/HR that you’re doing so temporarily while it’s discussed, and that you do not agree to a permanent change to your contracted hours/shift pattern.
-Ask for a meeting date.
+If you decide to cover some shifts for now, protect the paper trail.
+If you work the new shifts to reduce immediate disciplinary risk, write that you are doing so temporarily and working under protest while the issue is discussed.
+Say clearly that you do not agree to a permanent change to your contracted hours or shift pattern.
+Repeat the objection in writing while the disagreement continues.

-- Bring in support early if it’s escalating.
-If you have a union/staff rep, contact them now and share your screenshots.
-If you do not, contact Acas for practical next steps, especially if you’re being pressured or threatened with discipline.
+Bring in support early if pressure is increasing.
+If you have a union or staff representative, contact them and share the screenshots.
+If you do not, contact Acas for practical next steps, especially if you are being pressured to sign, threatened with discipline, or told the change has already happened without your agreement.

 What can wait